-SBCC runs two types of money generating raffles, the triple 50 and the 50/50.
-At most meetings the club runs a 50/50 raffle.
+SBCC runs two types of money-generating raffles, the "Triple 50" and the "50/50."
+At most meetings, the club runs a 50/50 raffle.
 You will usually see Billi Manning carrying a wicker basket and readily collecting money before the meeting starts.
 Chances are \$1.00 each or 3 chances for \$2.00.
 The winner receives half of the money taken in that night and the other 50% goes into our Scholarship Fund.

 Each year SBCC sends out scholarship applications to area high schools for seniors who plan to continue their education in photography or a related field.
-For the last two years, the scholarship committee has awarded four scholarships.
-The recipients are invited to our end of the year banquet to meet the membership, share their work, and receive their awards.
+For the last two years, the scholarship committee has awarded two scholarships.
+The recipients are invited to our year-end banquet to meet the membership, share their work, and receive their awards.

 The Triple 50 Club is only open for enrollment during the first few meetings of the fall season.
-You can participate by giving a check for \$50 to the club treasurer, Ed Gooltz, at one of the first few meetings or by clicking here to pay online.
-Be sure to designate that you are paying for the triple fifty raffle.
+You can participate by giving a check for \$50 to the club treasurer, Ed Gooltz, at one of the first few meetings, or by clicking here to pay online.
+Be sure to designate that you are paying for the "Triple Fifty" raffle.